iankberry/react-cross-fade/README.md

 # react-crossfade-simple

-> React component to crossfade between two states with no required CSS
+> React component to crossfade between two states with no additional CSS

 This component provides a simple crossfade transition between two React component states.